siberianfox/g2wiki/g2dialect-Operating-Model.md

 The g2dialect does not implement these commands, and removes them from Mcodes and Gcodes where they are found.

+Format: Native OS commands and dialogs are used.

 ### 2. Configuration
 These are parameters and actions that set up the CNC machine regardless of the job that is to be run.
 These may include the following.